-5.4.1 - The Alumni Association and its Chapters (registered and functional) contribute significantly to the development of the institution through financial and other support services

-The college has a registered Alumni Association.
-Alumni engagement initiatives provide real-world connection to the college.
-They contribute significantly to the overall development of the institute through financial and non-financial support.
-The association, which comprises eminent politicians, industrialists, businessmen and professionals, is integrally involved and strives towards academic growth of the college.
+5.4.1 - The Alumni Association and its Chapters (registered and functional) contribute significantly to the development of the institution through financial and other support services businessmen and professionals, is integrally involved and strives towards academic growth of the college.
 The alumni play a key role in: Academic collaborations Grant of scholarships Donation of books and study materials Infrastructure development Administrative support Societal contributions Cultural activities The most notable involvement of the alumni is by contributing their time in activities of the college and mentoring students.
 The alumni are active participants in curriculum development and faculty enrichment programmes as well.
 The alumni association has instituted scholarships and gold medals to meritorious students of the institute.
 Financially weak students also get assistance to meet their education expenses.
-Contribution of the alumni in theform of donation of books and study materials has not onlyprofited the students but also enriched the college and departmental library.
+Contribution of the alumni in the form of donation of books and study materials has not only profited the students but also enriched the college and departmental library.
 Infrastructure development is another area of their active involvement.
 Aiming at allround holistic development of the students the association is also actively involved in the Annual Cultural Day celebrations of the college.